YashK07/PS3-Solution-by-Yash-Khandelwal/README.md

 Obtained the highest **Kappa Score** on validation data with **Xception**.
 Moreover, all other metrics and loss values are most optimal in the case of Xception.
 Hence, I chose Xception as the **baseline**.

 After multiple experiments, with the following set of **hyperparamters** I obtained the final model:
-- Augumentations used = rotation, horizontal flip, width shift, height shift, zoom, vertical flip.
+- Augumentations used = rotation, horizontal flip, width shift, height shift, zoom, vertical flip + pixel values scaled (0-1)
 - Batch size = 64
 - Learning rate = 3e^-4
 - Optimizer = Adam